allo-protocol/allo-v2/generated-docs/contracts/strategies/direct-grants-simple/DirectGrantsSimpleStrategy.md

 error BaseStrategy_ARRAY_MISMATCH()
 ```

-*Returns when two arrays length are not equal*
+Throws when two arrays length are not equal

 ### BaseStrategy_INVALID